Junta directiva & socios

 La Sra.
 Kallem tiene una licenciatura en psicología de la Universidad de Colgate y una maestría en contabilidad de la Universidad de Rutgers.
 Es contadora pública certificada y miembro del Instituto Americano de Contadores Públicos Certificados.

-Ethan Miller joined the NMIC Board in 2019 and has 30 years of experience in the non-profit and financial service sectors.
-Ethan is currently the Director of Operations at the Mozilla Foundation where he oversees the global organization’s finance, accounting and grants management activities.
+Ethan Miller joined the NMIC Board in 2019 and has 35 years of experience in the non-profit and financial service sectors.
+Ethan’s last position was Director of Operations at the Mozilla Foundation where he oversaw the global organization’s financial, accounting, operational and grants management activities.
 Before Mozilla, he was Vice President of Finance at the Nathan Cummings Foundation (NCF).

 At NCF, he was responsible for the finance and accounting functions as well as having operating, information technology and investment management responsibilities.
 Before NCF, Ethan was a Managing Director at GE Antares Capital, the sponsor finance group of GE Capital.
 There, he managed private equity relationships and led middle-market transactions.
 Before GE, he worked at several other financial institutions, including IBJ Whitehall Financial Group, a subsidiary of the Industrial Bank of Japan, BHF-Bank, Heller Financial, and the First National Bank of Chicago.
 Ethan has an MBA from the J.L.
 Kellogg Graduate School of Management at Northwestern University and a BA from Hobart College.
 While at GE, Ethan also passed his Series 7 and 63 securities examinations.